Can California Meet Its Electric Trucks Goals?

 “Thousands of diesel trucks drive through our communities on a daily basis.
 That is not an exaggeration — we’ve counted,” said Andrea Vidaurre, policy analyst for the Center for Community Action and Environmental Justice that represents underserved communities who are impacted most by air pollution.
 “The California Air Resources Board did the right thing by choosing to strengthen its draft electric truck rule, but we’re worried they will fall short — leaving these families to suffer in these high traffic, high pollution neighborhoods.”

 A clear example of the current misalignment between the agency’s goals and its draft regulation is in the Class 7-8 drayage truck category, which haul goods for short trips to and from ports.
 These kinds of trucks have the highest emissions of all truck categories and are concentrated in communities of color and low-income communities that live near ports and warehouses in California.
 CARB has set a 100% percent zero-emission goal for these vehicles by 2035.
-However, the current draft electric truck standard would only achieve a fraction of that — just 15% of these vehicles being electric by 2030.
+However, the current draft electric truck standard would only achieve a fraction of that.
 The group letter outlines a reasonable ramp up for this category so that sales can meet demand for all 23,000 drayage trucks by 2035.

 “CARB has to walk the talk on electrifying these vehicles if they want to improve the health of people living near California’s ports,” said Taylor Thomas, research and policy analyst for East Yard Communities for Environmental Justice that represents communities living near ports in Southern California.
 “There’s a massive gulf in on-the-ground community impacts between 15% and 100% of these trucks being electric.
 But, I’m hopeful the agency will demonstrate that its regulations can match its goals.”